On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Benchmarks

 \subsection{Control Synthesis for Nonlinear Systems}

-The second case considers the synthesis of a stabilizing control law for nonlinear systems which consider state and control constraints.
-Besides of directly using such stabilizing control laws, such problems are relevant, for example, to compute terminal conditions needed to ensure asymptotic stability of nonlinear model predictive control.
+We consider the synthesis of a stabilizing control law for nonlinear systems subject to state and control constraints.
+Such problems are also relevant for computing terminal conditions that ensure asymptotic stability of nonlinear model predictive control.
 We consider the input constraint set as polyhedral set